Choosing the right pillow can be almost as difficult as choosing the right mattress.

 If your mattress is firm, you don’t sink as much, which means the distance from your head to the mattress is more.

 This is a mistake you would make in a store, but a mistake nonetheless.

 Pillows are not “pre-shrunk”, and they will get a bit smaller as they break-in.
 The pillow you see today, will not be the same pillow a month from now.

 If a pillow feels just right at the moment, it will be a bit too soft next month.
 Look for a pillow that is just a bit too firm for your taste, that way it will be just right when you break it in.

 Pillows that are too firm for the sake of being firm

-People always tell you to find a pillow that offers support.
+People always tell you, of course, to find a pillow that offers support.
 This gives off the mistaken impression that a firm pillow is best.

-A firm pillow is good, if you need a firm pillow.
+A firm pillow is good, but only if you need a firm pillow.